codewith-aditya/astra-code-/README.md

 You: find all places where we're not handling None and fix them
 ```

-ASTRA will explore, plan, execute, and verify — all on its own.
+ASTRA will explore, plan, execute, and verify — entirely on its own.

 ---

-### ▶ One-Shot Mode — Single Task, Then Exit
+### ▶ One-Shot Mode

 ```bash
 python astra "add input validation to all API endpoints"